cockroachdb/docs/cockroachcloud/create-your-cluster.md

 ## Step 3.
 Select the region(s)

 In the **Regions & nodes** section, select a region.
-For optimal performance, select the cloud provider region in which you are running your application.
-For example, if your application is deployed in GCP's `us-east1` region, select `us-east1` for your {{ site.data.products.dedicated }} cluster.
-If you want to create a cluster in an unavailable region, please [contact Support](https://support.cockroachlabs.com).
+For optimal performance, select the cloud provider and region nearest to where your SQL clients, applications, or external data are located.
+For example, if your client application is deployed in GCP's `us-east1` region, select GCP as your deployment environment and select `us-east1` as your cluster's region.
+If you want to create a cluster in an unavailable region, [contact Support](https://support.cockroachlabs.com) or your Cockroach Labs account team.

 To create a multi-region cluster, click **Add regions** until you have the desired number of regions.